This post was published in Doors & Hardware

-Fire doors are exempt from the 5-pound force limitation, and are subject to the minimum opening force allowable by the appropriate administrative authority.
+Fire doors are exempt from the 5-pound force limitation in the accessibility standards, and are subject to the minimum opening force allowable by the appropriate administrative authority.
 Although NFPA 80 – Standard for Fire Doors and Other Opening Protectives, does not include a requirement for the amount of force used to open or close a fire door, Annex A of NFPA 80 does address the need for adequate spring power to ensure that the door is closed and latched, while taking into consideration the potential difficulty of opening a fire door.
 Annex A recommends a size-3 closer for interior 3-foot-wide fire doors, and a size-4 closer for exterior fire doors.
 Wider doors or doors with abnormal air pressures or other circumstances may require an increase to the next spring size.
 The closer “size” refers to the spring power, which correlates to the opening and closing force.

-While fire doors are not required to open with 5 pounds of force, the maximum opening force for all egress doors, including fire doors, is addressed in the International Building Code (IBC).
+While fire doors are not required to open with 5 pounds of force, the maximum opening force for all egress doors, including fire doors and exterior doors, is addressed in the International Building Code (IBC).
 The IBC’s maximum allowable opening force for exterior doors and fire doors is a force of 30 pounds to set the door in motion, and 15 pounds to swing the door to the full-open position.
 Power-operated doors are subject to the same requirements except that the maximum force to set the door in motion is 50 pounds, however, the BHMA standards for automatic doors impose a more restrictive limit – 30 pounds to set the door in motion.